An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Numerical results

-where $N = N_\ell n$ is the total number of unknowns, $u_h(\boldsymbol{x})$ is the approximate solution at the point $\boldsymbol{x}$ obtained by allowing \texttt{GMRES} to run until the residual reduction reaches machine precision, $u(\boldsymbol{x})$ is the evaluation of the exact solution at the point $\boldsymbol{x}$, and $N_\ell$ is the number of leaf boxes.
-The superscript ``it'' denotes the approximation error obtained by the iterative solver with a specified stopping criteria; i.e. $E_h^\text{it}$ is the error of the approximation $u_h^\text{it}(\boldsymbol{x}_i)$.
+where $N = N_\ell n$ is the total number of unknowns, $u_h(\boldsymbol{x})$ is the approximate solution at the point $\boldsymbol{x}$ obtained by allowing \texttt{GMRES} to \emph{run until the accuracy no longer improves}, $u(\boldsymbol{x})$ is the evaluation of the exact solution at the point $\boldsymbol{x}$, and $N_\ell$ is the number of leaf boxes.
+So the $E_h$ will stall at the accuracy of the discretization. \\

+$\bullet$ \textbf{$E_h^{\rm it}$} denotes the relative error obtained by the solution created by the iterative solver when with a fixed residual reduction; i.e. stopping criterion.
+As the residual reduction decreases, $E_h^\text{it}$ converges to $E_h$.\\

+$\bullet$ \textbf{MPI Processes} (MPI Procs) are the computer processes that run in parallel, exchanging information between them using the Message Passing Interface (MPI).
+In our paper, each core used contains only 1 MPI process and has access to a max of 4.6GB of RAM.

+This section begins by illustrating the scaling of the solver.
+Next, section \ref{sec:sep} explores the relationship between the accuracy of the solution technique and the \texttt{GMRES} stopping criterion in an effort to prevent from an excessive number of iterations being performed.
+A rule called the RPRR is developed for the stopping criterion and tested on a different problem in section \ref{sec:bumps}.